Belief Consensus Algorithms for Fast Distributed Target Tracking in Wireless Sensor Networks: Introduction

-Many methods for PF-based distributed target tracking in WSN are based on the construction and maintenance of a communication path, such as a spanning tree or a Hamiltonian cycle.
-For example, in \cite{Coates2004}, low-power sensors pass the parameters of likelihood function to the high-power sensors, which are responsible to manage the low-power nodes.
+The traditional approach to target tracking is based on Kalman filtering (KF) \cite{Welch2006}.
+However, due to nonlinear relationships and possible non-Gaussian uncertainties, a particle filter (PF) is preferred \cite{Arulampalam2002} in many scenarios.
+Therefore, the focus of this paper will be on PF-based distributed tracking.
+Many PF-based methods are based on the construction and maintenance of a communication path, such as a spanning tree or a Hamiltonian cycle.
+For example, in \cite{Coates2004}, low-power sensors pass the parameters of likelihood functions to high-power sensors, which are responsible to manage the low-power nodes.
 In \cite{Sheng2005}, a set of uncorrelated sensor cliques is constructed, in which slave nodes have to transmit Gaussian mixture parameters to the master node of the clique.
 The master node performs the tracking, and forward estimates to another clique.
 In \cite{Lee2009}, a Markov-chain distributed PF is proposed, which does not route the information through the graph during tracking.
 However, it requires that each node knows the total number of communication links and the number of communication links between each pair of nodes, which can be obtained only by aggregating the data before tracking.
 In \cite{Hlinka2009}, the authors propose an incremental approach, in which the parameters of the likelihood are communicated from sensor to sensor in order to approximate the posterior of interest.
 Finally, there is also a different class of methods \cite{Coates2005,Jiang2011} that maintain disjoint sets of particles at different nodes, and propagate them towards the predicted target position.
-These type of methods, also know as \textit{leader-agent algorithms} \cite{Hlinka2013}, lack robustness to failures, cause excessive delays due to the sequential estimation, and do not provide the estimates at each sensor without additional post-processing routing phase.
+These type of methods, also know as \textit{leader-agent algorithms} (see \cite{Hlinka2013} for an overview), lack robustness to failures, cause excessive delays due to the sequential estimation, and do not provide the estimates at each sensor without additional post-processing routing phase.